 If you wish to contact the board, please email us at: firstname.lastname@example.org.

-The Free State Project Board is comprised of the following Trustees:
+The Free State Project Board of Directors is comprised of the following members:

 Carla Gericke was born in South Africa and immigrated to California in 1996, after winning a green card in the lottery.
 She is a "recovering attorney" who practiced law as in-house counsel at Fortune 500 companies in Silicon Valley before redirecting her efforts to liberty activism and writing.
 In 2008, Carla moved with her husband, former FSP board member Louis Calitz, and their dog, Nellie, from New York City to New Hampshire.
 More than 15 people showed up during a Nor'easter blizzard to help unload their truck.
 In 2009 and 2010, Carla organized the Porcupine Freedom Festival, which grew significantly during this period.
 She enjoys cooking, yoga, hiking, and keeping public officials accountable.
 She won a groundbreaking First Circuit Court of Appeals case affirming the right to film police officers during a traffic stop.
-Carla served as president of the Free State Project from March 2011 to March 1, 2016, and remains on the board as vice president.
+Carla served as president of the Free State Project from March 2011 to March 1, 2016, and remains on the Board.

 Rich Goldman has been involved with Libertarian politics since before he could vote, and started his college's libertarian group, which hosted dozens of speakers.
 He shifted his focus to the Free State Project upon realizing it was the best chance for living and testing libertarian ideas.
 He organized PorcFest 2007 and 2008, led the Mid-Atlantic local group, updated the 101 Reasons to Move to NH, and wrote other promotional materials.
 He holds a PhD in Information System from the University of Maryland, Baltimore County and is the founder of the software company LegIT Systems.